JonathanHope/emacs-config/README.md

 Ripgrep is required for textual searching.
 It can be installed on Linux using your distributions package manager.
 It can be found for windows here: <https://github.com/BurntSushi/ripgrep/releases>.

 Graphviz is required for graphs in org mode.
 It can be installed on Linux using your distributions package manager.
+It can be found for windows here: <http://www.graphviz.org/download/>.

+Latex is required for formulas in org documents.
+It can be installed on Linux using your distributions package manager.
+It can be found for windows here: <http://www.tug.org/texlive/acquire-netinstall.html>.

-It can be installed for windows here: <http://www.graphviz.org/download/>.
+Octave is required for octave blocks in org documents.
+It can be installed on Linux using your distributions package manager.
+It can be found for windows here: <https://www.gnu.org/software/octave/download.html>.

 It uses the pragmata fonts by default.
 These are non-free fonts.

-<a id="orgf2bb513"></a>
+<a id="org3c48d4a"></a>

 ## Keymap

 Because the shortcuts for this config are so drastically different than standard emacs I detail them here.

-<a id="org1b815ba"></a>
+<a id="org831f9f3"></a>

 ### General - Editing